Tony Leon: Political career

 In 1974 at the age of 18, he became an organiser for the Progressive Party, one of the two opposition parties represented in parliament at the time.
 After this, he qualified as an attorney at the University of the Witwatersrand, where he was President of the Law Students' Council and vice-president of the Students' Representative Council, and became a lecturer in the Law Department in 1986.
 He has credited Harry Schwarz and Helen Suzman as his biggest inspirations.
 In the same year he was elected to the Johannesburg City Council for Yeoville.
 When the results for the election were released, it was announced that the National Party candidate Sam Bloomberg had won.
 However, Harry Schwarz, his political mentor, uncovered that this was untrue, and Leon was declared the winner.
 He became the leader of the opposition in the city council.

 In 1989 he was elected to Parliament for the Houghton constituency, representing the Progressive Party's successor, the Democratic Party.

 From 1990 to 1994 he chaired the DP's Bill of Rights Commission, and as such was an advisor to the Convention for a Democratic South Africa (CODESA) and a delegate to the multi-party negotiations that led to the end of apartheid and the establishment of a non-racial democracy in 1994.

 At the 1994 general elections, Leon was again elected to Parliament in the first democratic National Assembly, as well as leader of the Democratic Party.
 At the time, the Democratic Party was perceived as merely a minor party of white liberals, an oddity in the first non-racial democratic government of South Africa.
 Yet between 1994 and 1999 its seven members managed to become the most vocal, active and involved legislators.

 In 1998, Leon published his first book on the eve of the second democratic election, entitled Hope & Fear: Reflections of a Democrat (Jonathan Ball, 1998).
 With the second democratic elections in 1999 and the New National Party only retaining 28 seats (down from 82 in 1994), he became Leader of the Opposition as the DP took 38 seats, showing a growth of over five-fold.

 After the 2004 general elections, the DA under Leon had a vote increase of 2.8%, as did the African National Congress (ANC) with an increase of 3.3%.
 These gains came at a cost to three of the five minor opposition parties, with only the Independent Democrats – a newcomer in the elections – also attracting support.

 Leon built a high media profile as an opposition leader by criticising the ANC government under Nelson Mandela but more so under his successor, President Thabo Mbeki.

+During the administration of Cyril Ramaphosa, Tony Leon criticized South Africa’s foreign policy, particularly its relations with Iran and its alignment with Hamas, describing this position as indicative of “moral blindness.
+He also contended that “South Africa’s alignment with Hamas and regimes like Iran undermines the very human rights and democratic principles we claim to uphold.”